zhou-zoe-xiaoli/Galaxy-prediction-with-CNNs/README.md

 all train, validation and test dataset is not in the github here due to size limitation

-finnally, made a prediction accuracy of 93.556%
+finally, made a prediction accuracy of 93.556%